microsoft/DPSDA/doc/source/getting_started/details/callback_and_logger.rst

     * :py:class:`pe.callback.ComputeFID`: Computes the FID between the synthetic samples and the private samples.
     * :py:class:`pe.callback.SaveCheckpoints`: Saves the checkpoint of current synthetic samples to files.
+    * :py:class:`pe.callback.ComputePrecisionRecall`: Computes the `precision and recall metrics`_ between the synthetic samples and the private samples.

 * Images

     * :py:class:`pe.callback.SampleImages`: Samples some images from each class.
     * :py:class:`pe.callback.SaveAllImages`: Saves all synthetic images to files.
+    * :py:class:`pe.callback.DPImageBenchClassifyImages`: Trains classifiers on the synthetic images and evaluates them on the private images, following the settings in `DPImageBench`_.

 * Text